Online Master of Science in Mental Health Counseling

 60 total credits

 Our theory-to-practice model ensures rigorous grounding in foundational knowledge, hands-on practice, and forward-thinking approaches.
 Each class offers opportunities for meaningful engagement with students and faculty.
+Synchronous components of this program include the practicum and internship, along with select virtual course times that will require your attendance.

 Course Highlights: